scikit-hep/awkward/docs-sphinx/ak.layout.BitMaskedArray.rst

 has to be padded.
 Thus, an explicit ``length`` is also part of the class's definition.

-Below is a simplified implementation of a RecordArray class in pure Python that exhaustively checks validity in its constructor (see :doc:`_auto/ak.is_valid`) and can generate random valid arrays.
+Below is a simplified implementation of a BitMaskedArray class in pure Python that exhaustively checks validity in its constructor (see :doc:`_auto/ak.is_valid`) and can generate random valid arrays.
 The ``random_number()`` function returns a random float and the